Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 | Command  | `drop-firewall`        |
 | Agent ID | `$exec.text.agent.id`  |

-`drop-firewall` is a built-in Wazuh active response command that blocks all inbound and outbound traffic on the agent using Windows Firewall, effectively isolating the host from the network while leaving the Wazuh agent connection intact so the machine remains visible in the dashboard.
+`drop-firewall` is a built-in Wazuh active response command that blocks all inbound and outbound traffic on the agent using Windows Firewall, isolating the host from the network while leaving the Wazuh agent connection intact.

 The `agent.id` value pulled from the webhook payload ensures the isolation targets the specific host that triggered the alert rather than applying broadly.